Morrissey Boulevard: Retail

 In October 2003, National Wholesale Liquidators opened a store at 725 Morrissey.
 In December 2008, National Wholesale announced that the 725 Morrissey store would close after the company filed for Chapter 11 bankruptcy protection.
 In May 2009, the Westminster Dodge car dealership was ordered closed the following month.
 In February 2010, National Wholesale announced that the 725 Morrissey store would re-open the following April.
 In November 2011, the Westminster Motors car dealership at 710 Morrissey closed.
 In April 2015, East Boston Savings Bank announced it would open a retail branch at 960 Morrissey later in the year and the branch opened the following October.
 In November 2018, Herb Chambers Companies announced that it would move its Honda car dealership from Commonwealth Avenue in Allston to 720 Morrissey the following year.
 In October 2019, Floor & Decor announced that it would acquire the National Wholesale store at 729 Morrissey that closed after National Wholesale filed for bankruptcy protection a second time the previous year.
 At a community meeting sponsored by the Boston Planning & Development Agency (BPDA) in November 2019, Herb Chambers Companies proposed expanding its Honda car dealership at 710–720 Morrissey from a 1-story building into a 4-story building with 222 indoor parking spaces and 171 surface spaces.

 In January 2020, the BPDA held a public meeting with Floor & Decor representatives the following month for its 729 Morrissey proposal.
 In March 2020, the BPDA approved the Floor & Decor 729 Morrissey proposal, and the Zoning Board of Appeals approved the Floor & Decor 729 Morrissey proposal the following October.
 In March 2022, the BPDA approved the Herb Chambers Honda car dealership expansion proposal at 710–720 Morrissey.
 In January 2023, the 777 Morrissey property with Puritan Plaza and Lambert's Rainbow Market, a 65-year-old family-owned deli and produce market, was put up for sale by a trust controlled by the Lambert family (although its listing noted that the Lambert family had signed a 10-year NNN lease for the market and plaza to continue business for the lease's duration).
+The 731–777 Morrissey property was sold to Dorchester Realty Ventures the following September for $10 million.
+In June 2024, the co-owners of the Blarney Stone bar and restaurant in Fields Corner stated in an interview with the Dorchester Reporter that they would close that restaurant to open a second location for the Milkweed diner and café on Tremont Street in Mission Hill that they also co-own in leased space in a strip mall on Morrissey.
+In October 2024, the Expressway Toyota dealership on Morrissey was sold for $21.5 million to a car dealership company based in Cranston, Rhode Island.